An image of the California Tower against a blue sky. White text, overlayed, reads, "Climb the California Tower".

 Tour Guidelines

-Learn more and prepare for your California Tower tour using the guidelines below.
+Learn more and prepare for your California Tower tour.

 • California Tower tour tickets are non-refundable.

-• Guests must be at least six years old to enter.
+• Guests must be at least six years old to participate.
 All guests must be able to make the climb up the Tower unassisted.

 • Guests must arrive at the Museum at least 10 minutes before their tour starts.
 Tours will not wait for late guests and late guests will not be allowed to join a tour that has already begun.
 Tickets will not be refunded or exchanged for guests who are late for their tour.